General Social Agents: Predicting behavior in novel strategic games

 \emph{You are going to play a game where you must select a whole number between 1 and 10.
 You will receive a number of points equivalent to that number.
 After you tell us your number, we will randomly pair you with another player who is also playing this game.
 They will also have chosen a number between 1 and 10.
 If either of you selects a number exactly one less than the other player's number, the player with the lower number will receive an additional 10 points.} \end{quote} We adapted the costless and cycle variants similarly.
 The fourth ``1-7 game'' introduces an entirely new variant with a restricted choice set (see Appendix~\ref{app:instruct} for the full instructions for all games).

 Of the 1,000 participants we recruited from Prolific, \NTotal{} passed the validation check and were randomly distributed across the four games.
-To ensure incentive compatibility, participants were paid \$1 for completion and had a 10\% chance of receiving the dollar value of their earned points from the single game they played.
+To ensure incentive compatibility, participants were paid \$1 for completion and had a 10\% chance of receiving the dollar value of the points they earned.
 We preregistered our complete experimental design, including all prompts for both the baseline and selected \aisub{s}---the latter using only the weights optimized on the basic 11-20 game.
-We have $\bm{\theta}^*$, $\bm{\theta}^*_{Hist}$, $\bm{\theta}^*_{MB}$, and $\bm{\theta}^*_{N}$, and the baseline play each game.
+We have $\bm{\theta}^*$, $\bm{\theta}^*_{Hist}$, $\bm{\theta}^*_{MB}$, $\bm{\theta}^*_{N}$, and the baseline play each game.
 All \aisub{} responses are elicited using \textsc{Gpt-4o} with the temperature set to 1.
 All \aisub{} samples played these games \emph{before} the human subjects' data was collected.

-Figure~\ref{fig:all_110} presents the responses of all subject samples---both human and AI---across the four novel games.
-Panel (a) plots empirical distributions for human subjects (top two rows) and AI samples (remaining rows).
+Figure~\ref{fig:all_110_a} presents the response distributions of initial play for all subject samples---both human (top two rows) and AI (remaining rows)---across the four novel games.
 The responses from AR are all shifted down by 10 for ease of comparison---20 is now 10, 19 is 9, etc. Response distributions from the Prolific sample (thin black bars) are superimposed on all other samples.

 The Prolific responses differ notably from AR's original results.
 Specifically, in the basic 1-10 game, the Prolific sample's distribution is more uniform, with a modal choice at 8 rather than AR's mode at 7; in the costless variant, Prolific responses peak at 10 instead of AR's 9 and 8; and the cycle variant yields a more uniform distribution relative to AR's original sample.
 The newly introduced 1-7 game lacks an analogous comparison in AR, but the modal response is 5, and most other choices are on 4, 6, and 7.